HelixDevelopment/Helix-CLI/Specification/CLI_Specs.md

 In this mode user will be able to create diagrams in proper format for entire project and for specific modules.
 Default export format is drawio, but user may want to export into a different one or multiple formats at the same time.
 All this will be supported and will be available in the project.

 Helic CLI itself will have allk diagrams generated and ready for users to analyse.
-We must have them all integrated as the part of the documentation - PNG images which will open in draw.io the .drawio diagram file.
+We must have them all integrated as the part of the documentation - Mermaid.js io markdowns.

 ## Deployment